Surface Phone Rumors: Official Announcement, Update Might Be Coming Next Month

 While Microsoft has been notoriously silent about its progress on the rumored Surface Phone, a number of compelling patents about a mobile device have recently been revealed.
 If the patent’s contents are any indication, it definitely appears that Microsoft is taking a different route in the mobile industry compared to market leaders such as Apple and Samsung.

 The most recent patent, featuring a design that would enable a smartphone to transform into a tablet through the use of flexible displays, stands as one of the most attractive mobile designs that have ever been proposed.
-With such as design, the Surface Phone would be able to function as a powerful productivity machine, being capable of transforming from a mobile phone to a tablet computer.
+With such a design, the Surface Phone would be able to function as a powerful productivity machine, being capable of transforming from a mobile phone to a tablet computer.
 Considering that rumors are abounding that the Surface Phone would be compatible with the Surface Pen and the Surface Keyboard, a transformable smartphone design does appear to make sense.

 The Surface Phone has no official release date yet, though speculations are abounding that Microsoft would be releasing the device within the year.
 Other rumors, however, suggest that the upcoming flagship smartphone would be making an appearance early next year instead.